Trump tweets order to 'destroy' Iranian boats. Pentagon calls it a warning.

 An Iranian government spokesman said the country would not “succumb to intimidation and threats.”

-“In the midst of a global coronavirus pandemic, while all governments are focussed on combatting this menace, the question is what is the U.S. military doing in Persian Gulf waters, 7,000 miles from home," said Alireza Miryousefi, a spokesman for the Iranian mission to the United Nations.
+“In the midst of a global coronavirus pandemic, while all governments are focused on combating this menace, the question is what is the U.S. military doing in Persian Gulf waters, 7,000 miles from home," said Alireza Miryousefi, a spokesman for the Iranian mission to the United Nations.

 "Iran has proven that it will not succumb to intimidation and threats, nor will it hesitate to defend its territory - in accordance with international law - from any and all aggressions.”